Seared Sockeye Salmon with Green Chile Adobo Sauce and Frisée Salad

-- Fill a large, wide mixing bowl with ice and cold water.
+- For the Salad: Fill a large, wide mixing bowl with ice and cold water.
 Submerge the heads of frisée, stem side up, in the ice water.
 Gently shake the frisée in the water, holding the stems with one hand to clean (any dirt or sand should sink to the bottom of the bowl).
 Allow the frisée to sit in the ice bath for 10 to 15 minutes while you prepare the remaining salad ingredients and salmon.
 The cold ice water will refresh and re-crisp the leaves of the frisée.

 - Remove the frisée from the ice bath.
 Shave and discard any very dark green frisée leaves with a chef’s knife.
 Remove the stem of the frisée and gently break the frisée into small pieces.
 Spin dry in a salad spinner and place in a clean, medium mixing bowl.
 Add the red onion to the bowl and set aside.

 - Just before serving, drizzle the salad with extra virgin olive oil, freshly squeezed lime juice, and toss gently until lightly dressed.
 Season to taste with kosher salt and pepper, and toss again.

 - For the Salmon and Assembly: Pat the salmon fillets dry (on both sides) with paper towels, and season with kosher salt.
 Preheat a large stainless steel skillet set over medium-high heat, and add 1-2 tablespoons of avocado oil (or another high smoke-point cooking oil).
 Once the oil is shimmering, gently place the salmon fillets, skin-side down, in the skillet away from you and cook until the skin has rendered and is crispy, about 5 to 6 minutes (time will vary depending on the thickness of your salmon fillets).
 In the first few minutes of cooking, press the fillets down in the pan with a heatproof spatula – this will prevent the salmon skin from curling as it cooks.